MicrosoftDocs/azure-stack-docs/azure-stack/operator/diagnostic-log-collection.md

 ::: moniker range=">= azs-2008"

 Beginning with Azure Stack Hub version 2008, proactive log collection uses an improved algorithm that captures logs even during error conditions that aren’t visible to an operator.
 This makes sure that the right diagnostic info is collected at the right time without needing any operator interaction.
 Microsoft support can begin troubleshooting and resolve problems sooner in some cases.
-While initial algorithm improvements focus on patch and update operations, more operations will continue to be optimized and the benefits of enabling proactive log collection will increase.
+Initial algorithm improvements focus on patch and update operations.
+Enabling proactive log collections is recommended as more operations are optimized and the benefits increase.

 ::: moniker-end